 Anyone wishing to appeal a parking citation or decision must submit an appeal within seven (7) days of the violation (by 5:00pm).

 The initial review will be conducted by the Campus Safety and Police Technical Services Coordinator who will render an initial decision.
-For students living on campus, the initial decision will be sent to the student’s campus box.
-Otherwise, the decision will be sent to the specified address or email if provided.
 After the submission of a request for an appeal, all citations remain in effect until a final decision is made and communicated by Campus Safety and Police.

 Reasons For Appeals